KunkaZ/Proj4_AdvancedLaneFinding/writeup_report.md

 ## Advanced Lane Finding Project Summary

 ---

+**Advanced Lane Finding Project**

-### The goals / steps of this project are the following:
+The goals / steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.